February 17, 2023

-Whether you want your days here to synch with the rhythm of the sea and enjoy some aquatic exploration near to the coastline marked by the cliffs of coloured sand, or to follow the undulations of the shoreline, a visit to Fraser Island usually involves some sort of physical activity and connection with nature and Indigenous culture.
+Whether you want your days here to synch with the rhythm of the sea and enjoy some aquatic exploration near the coastline marked by the cliffs of coloured sand, or to follow the undulations of the shoreline, a visit to K’gari (Fraser Island) usually involves some sort of physical activity and connection with nature and Indigenous culture.

 Fraser Island is the only place in the world where rainforest is found growing on sand dunes at elevations of more than 200 metres.

 The low-lying shrubs and heaths on the island are of great evolutionary and ecological significance as they make up the most complete age sequence of coastal dune systems anywhere in the world.

 The diverse vegetation on the 184,000-hectare island also includes towering kauri pine and piccabeen palms, flora-rich shrubland and heath and subtropical rainforest.
 Don’t miss: The magnificent wildflower displays in spring and summer on the island, which is about three and a half hours’ drive north of Brisbane.